A Schematic Definition of Quantum Polynomial Time Computability: Main Contributions

 \subsection{Quantum Normal Form Theorem}

-Our important lemmas, Lemmas \ref{lemma:first-part}--\ref{lemma:second-part}, can lead to a quantum version of Kleene's \emph{normal form theorem} \cite{Kle36,Kle43}, in which there exists a primitive recursive predicate $T(e,x,y)$ and a primitive recursive function $U(y)$ such that, for any recursive function $f(x)$, we can take an index (called a G\"{o}del number) $e\in\nat$ satisfying $f(x)=U(\mu y.T(e,x,y))$ for all $x\in\nat$, where $\mu$ is the \emph{minimization operator}.
+Our key lemmas, Lemmas \ref{lemma:first-part} and \ref{lemma:second-part}, further lead to a quantum version of Kleene's \emph{normal form theorem} \cite{Kle36,Kle43}, which asserts the existence of a primitive recursive predicate $T(e,x,y)$ and a primitive recursive function $U(y)$ such that, for any recursive function $f(x)$, an appropriate index (called a G\"{o}del number) $e\in\nat$ satisfies $f(x)=U(\mu y.T(e,x,y))$ for all inputs $x\in\nat$, where $\mu$ is the \emph{minimization operator}.
 This statement is, in essence, equivalent to the existence of universal Turing machine \cite{Tur36}.
 Here, we wish to prove a slightly weaker form of the \emph{quantum normal form theorem} using Lemmas \ref{lemma:first-part}--\ref{lemma:second-part}.